 You don’t want to miss important areas of discussion where your participants can add value to your overall research mission.
 They could even point out some valuable things that you haven’t even considered!

-For the sake of everybody we don’t want to waste our time, nor the participants time due to poor survey design.
-If you follow the principles outlined here you will be in a good position to maximize the quality of your study results.
+For the sake of everybody, we don’t want to waste our time, nor the participant’s time, due to poor survey design.
+If you follow the principles outlined here, you will be in a good position to maximize the quality of your study results.